microsoft/intelligence-toolkit/app/workflows/anonymize_case_data/README.md

 Rename `age` to `age_range` and `quarter` to `period`.

-#### Evaluating synthesizability
+#### Evaluating anonymizability

-The `Synthesizability summary` gives an initial indication of how easy it will be to generate high-accurary synthetic data given the number of attribute combinations in the final sensitive dataset.
+The `Anonymizability summary` gives an initial indication of how easy it will be to generate high-accurary anonymous data given the number of attribute combinations in the final sensitive dataset.
 The smaller each of these numbers, the better:

 - `Number of selected columns`: The number of columns after all data transformations
 - `Number of distinct attribute values`: The number of distinct attribute values across selected columns